 Understanding the Benchmarking Process

-The GFSI benchmarking process evaluates food safety management schemes and standards from around the world, ensuring they meet globally accepted food safety criteria.
+The GFSI benchmarking process evaluates food safety management schemes and standards worldwide, ensuring they meet globally accepted food safety criteria.
 It involves a rigorous review of the scheme’s governance, impartiality, and control measures to ensure its integrity and reliability.

 Criteria for Benchmarking